dedeepya123/ML-Frameowrks-and-Production-Ready-Systems/D. ML Systems & Model 0Optimization/Module11/Compilation & Runtime/02GraphRepresentation.md

 ### One-line takeaway

 > **A computation graph turns tensor computation into an explicit representation of operations and dependencies, giving the compiler a global view from which it can optimize and lower the workload for hardware.**

+**Summary**
+Python code
+    = how the programmer describes the computation

+Graph / IR
+    = what computation needs to happen

+Compiler
+    = how to transform that computation for the target

+Runtime
+    = how to execute the resulting workload

+Kernel
+    = concrete implementation of an operation

+Hardware
+    = where the computation physically executes